Lebanon & Jordan Encounters

 What type of accommodation is provided during the tour?

-The tour includes stays in 3 to 4-star hotels, a guesthouse, a monastery, and a Bedouin camp.
-In Lebanon, you will stay in hotels in Beirut and Byblos, a guesthouse or hotel in Zahle, and a monastery in Qadisha Valley.
-In Jordan, accommodations include hotels, resorts in Aqaba and the Dead Sea, and an overnight stay in a Bedouin camp in Wadi Rum.
+The tour includes 5 nights in 3 to 4-star hotels in Beirut and Byblos, 1 night in a guesthouse or hotel in Zahle, 1 night in monastery accommodation in Qadisha Valley, 4 nights in 3 to 4-star hotels in Jordan, and 5 nights in 3 to 4-star hotels with 2 nights at resorts in Aqaba and the Dead Sea.
+There is also an overnight stay at a Bedouin camp in Wadi Rum in comfortable tents. ...more ...less

 -